CS-twop/Secure-django-reacthook/README.md

 ```

 6. you can now access the website at http://localhost:3000/
-(recommend to run Google Chrome cause of CSS issue in some browser.)
+(recommend to run Google Chrome cause of CSS issue in some browsers)

 ## Useful Information